 Fill the new pot with 1/3 cactus soil mix and gently place the roots on top of the soil.
 Position the stems around the pot over the edges for even distribution.
 Fill in the gaps with more soil and press down gently to secure the plant.
 Water lightly after planting and keep an eye on the plant for the next few weeks for signs of stress and transplant shock.

-The most common problem Fishbone Cactuses face is underwatering.
+The most common problem I find with Fishbone Cactuses is underwatering.
 Since they are cactuses and cactuses typically don’t require a lot of water, many gardeners leave the soil dry for long periods.
 However, due to their jungle-like habitat, these plants do require more frequent watering and shouldn’t be left to dry out completely.

 Signs of underwatering include dry, shriveled leaves and brown edges or tips.
 If you spot any of these problems, water immediately and increase the frequency of your watering.